Agenda

 Event Time: 9:00 - 10:30 BRT (GMT-3)

 Youth represent a vital force in advancing sustainable and climate-resilient aquatic food systems.
 Despite their increasing engagement, many UNFCCC stakeholders remain unaware of the role of young fisheries and aquaculture actors in climate resilience.
-This event will center around an intergenerational dialogue to introduce the FAO Youth Constituency on Fisheries & Aquaculture, understand opportunities and challenges at the nexus of climate and aquatic food systems, and feature youth voices and initiatives around these issues.
+This event centered around an intergenerational dialogue to introduce the FAO Youth Constituency on Fisheries & Aquaculture, understand opportunities and challenges at the nexus of climate and aquatic food systems, and feature youth voices and initiatives around these issues.

-The purpose of this session is to showcase youth leadership and initiatives in fisheries and aquaculture for strengthening climate action, raising awareness of the work of the FAO Youth Constituency on Fisheries and Aquaculture, and building inclusive partnerships for sustainable, resilient, and climate-resilient aquatic food systems.
+The purpose of this session was to showcase youth leadership and initiatives in fisheries and aquaculture for strengthening climate action, raising awareness of the work of the FAO Youth Constituency on Fisheries and Aquaculture, and building inclusive partnerships for sustainable, resilient, and climate-resilient aquatic food systems.

-The objectives of the session are to:
+The objectives of the session were to:

 Raise awareness about the FAO Youth Constituency and its mandate.